eighteen73/.github/profile/README.md

 ## About eighteen73

 At eighteen73, we craft unique digital experiences that drive performance and deliver impactful results.
-Our team of developers, along with a wider team of industry experts, is dedicated to working closely with brands to understand their goals and create bespoke solutions.
+Our team of developers, along with our wider team of other industry experts, is dedicated to working closely with brands to understand their goals and create bespoke solutions.

 ## Our Expertise

 We pride ourselves on our versatility and expertise in various platforms and technologies.
-Our core competencies include:
+Our core developer competencies include:

 **WordPress**
 Custom theme and plugin development, website optimisation, and e-commerce solutions.